celery/celery/docs/getting-started/first-steps-with-celery.rst

 AMQP, MongoDB, Tokyo Tyrant and Redis -- or you can define your own.

 For this example we will use the `amqp` result backend, which sends states as messages.
-The backend is configured via the ``CELERY_RESULT_BACKEND`` option, in addition individual result backends may have additional settings you can configure::
+The backend is configured via the :setting:`CELERY_RESULT_BACKEND` setting or using the ``backend`` argument to :class:`Celery`, in addition individual result backends may have additional settings you can configure::

-    CELERY_RESULT_BACKEND = "amqp"

-    #: We want the results to expire in 5 minutes, note that this requires
-    #: RabbitMQ version 2.1.1 or higher, so please comment out if you have
-    #: an earlier version.
+    from celery.backends.amqp import AMQPBackend

-    CELERY_TASK_RESULT_EXPIRES = 300
+    celery = Celery(backend=AMQPBackend(expires=300))

 To read more about result backends please see :ref:`task-result-backends`.